Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 13:58 That's neat.

-13:59 And if anyone wants a really cool example, there's some of these that have existed before, but they were super simplistic.
+13:59 And if anyone wants a really cool example, there's some of these that have existed before,

-14:07 Like, okay, so technically the Chameleon engine is set up, but then you have to do every view.
+14:07 Like, okay, so technically the Chameleon engine is set up, but then you have to do every view,

-14:12 You've got to do all the manual steps to actually render it, or it only works with synchronous functions and not async.
+14:12 you've got to do all the manual steps to actually render it, or it only works with synchronous

-14:18 So here's a decorator that looks and sees if it's decorating an asynchronous or asynchronous function and creates a different wrapper behavior.
+14:18 So here's a decorator that looks and sees if it's decorating an asynchronous or asynchronous

-14:27 So the wrapper itself is async or not async, depending on which it covers here.
+14:26 So the wrapper itself is async or not async, depending on which it covers here.

-14:30 So if people are trying to write something regardless of whether it's web or not that can handle both sync and async, here's a little example for them.
+14:30 So if people are trying to write something regardless of whether it's web or not, that can

 14:37 Okay.

-14:37 All right.
+14:38 All right.

 14:50 Thank you.